About the series

 See the full list of surgical careers available in theatres at Royal Papworth Hospital.

-He is the clinical lead for organ retrieval for Royal Papworth Hospital.
 Mr. Berman is the consultant lead for patient safety in surgery and transplantation.
 He is also a member of the heart and lung transplant team, and has an extensive experience of the use of mechanical circulatory and respiratory support.
 In particular, he has used a large number of different artificial pumps to support the heart, both in the short and long terms.
-In 2006, Mr. Berman started a post CCT fellowship in adult heart and lung transplantation, followed by a fellowship in pulmonary endarterectomy surgery at Papworth Hospital.
+In 2006, Mr. Berman started a post CCT fellowship in adult heart and lung transplantation, followed by a fellowship in pulmonary endarterectomy surgery at Royal Papworth Hospital.

 His research focus is on the improvement of outcomes for transplantation, and in the development of a new approach to circulatory support.